 Our welding team has the resources and experience to help companies develop new and optimised welding processes for the most demanding applications.
 We are also investigating and developing a variety of materials engineering processes, including hot isostatic pressing and bulk additive manufacturing, for nuclear applications.

-For more information about our welding capabilities and research, contact Will Kyffin, acting head of welding.
+For more information about our welding capabilities and research, contact Will Kyffin, head of welding and materials.

 Current equipment at our South Yorkshire facility includes: